content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/chain-constructor.md

 Employee ID: 0
 ```

--   We can understand from the above image that when we created an object employee of the Employee class, it invoked a constructor with zero parameters as we have not passed any parameters while instantiating the employee object.
+-   We can understand from the above example that when we created an object employee of the Employee class, it invoked a constructor with zero parameters as we have not passed any parameters while instantiating the employee object.
 -   In the first constructor, we have used this("NULL"); method as the initial statement, which invoked the second constructor with one parameter.
 -   In the second constructor, we have used this(name, 0); (name contains NULL string from the first constructor) as the initial statement, which invoked the third constructor with two parameters.
 -   The third constructor initialized the employee object with name containing NULL and empID containing 0.